 Perhaps you are enduring sleepless nights as well.
 If so, be encouraged that you are not alone.

-One thing that has helped me persevere through this difficult season of sleeplessness is prayer.
+One thing that has helped me persevere through difficult seasons of weariness and sleeplessness is prayer.
 I am so thankful that we can come to the Lord at any time of the day or night and have confidence that He is listening to every cry of the heart.

 “Arise, cry out in the night, as the watches of the night begin; pour out your heart like water in the presence of the Lord” –Lamentations 2:19a